 Therefore, as a wise manager, you must keep studying, keep learning, and keep experimenting to find productivity hacks that are going to work well for your team.

 The one thing that I am really proud of achieving as a manager is helping my team automate their recurring tasks and workflows as a whole.
-Not only do these tools help us keep track of a marketing directory, but these also help us view our tasks and the project timeline.
+Not only do these tools help us keep track of a marketing directory, automatically update industry-related news, but these also help us view our tasks and the project timeline.

 There are a number of tools out there that can help you automate your business with the help of project templates and such.
 My team makes use of an all-in-one project management tool that helps us keep track of our schedule, our backlog, and important meeting highlights.